esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - **SRC_PTR_INC_D2**
   - _SW access_: rw
   - _Description_: increment in bytes to apply to the source pointer every time a "row" is copied, in order to go to the new line.
 It's necessary only for 2D transactions.
   From an application perspective, this value has to be computed depending on the size of the input matrix and the 2D stride.
-Check the functional description paragraph for more information.
+Check the functional description paragraph for more information or [Example 4](#4-2d-mem2mem-transaction).

 <hr>